AaronErhardt/AaronErhardt.github.io/content/posts/announcing_relm4_v0.4.md

 ## Micro components for flexibility at runtime

-Regular components are relatively static, which gives you strong compile time guarantees among many other benefits.
-They cover most use cases, but they cannot be initialized of destructed manually at runtime.
+Regular components are relatively static, which gives you strong compile time guarantees, among other benefits.
+They cover most use cases, but they cannot be initialized or destructed manually at runtime.

 This is where micro components have their strength.
-They are simpler variants of components, that require a bit more manual work with the advantage of being fully dynamic at runtime.
+They are simpler variants of components that require a bit more manual work, with the advantage of being fully dynamic at runtime.

 A code example can be found [here](https://github.com/AaronErhardt/Relm4/blob/main/relm4-examples/examples/micro_components.rs#L7).

 ## Type-save actions

-[Actions](https://gtk-rs.org/gtk4-rs/git/book/actions.html) are a concept of GTK4 (or more precisely GObject) to simplify the handling of user interactions.
-Since you can always mix in as much pure gtk4-rs code into Relm4 applications as you want, actions were never a real problem for Relm4.
-Yet, they lived outside of Rust's type checking as action types are usually determined at runtime.
+[Actions](https://gtk-rs.org/gtk4-rs/git/book/actions.html) are used in GTK4 to simplify the handling of user interactions.
+Since you can always mix in as much pure gtk4-rs code into Relm4 applications as you want, actions were never a real problem.
+Yet, they lived outside of Rust's type checking.

 With the help of some traits and macros, it's now quite convenient to define wrapper types for actions that enable a lot of compile time guarantees for actions.
-Even typos for action names are eliminates as source of errors.
+Even typos for action names are eliminated as a source of errors.

 ```rust
 // Defines a new action group